grafbase/grafbase/cli/crates/cli/README.md

 #### Flags

-- `-t, --template <name>` - The name or URL of the template to use for the new project
+- `-t, --template <name>` - The name or GitHub URL of the template to use for the new project